lucianoayres/taco/README.md

 ## Contributions 🍽️

-Found a bug?
-Have a feature idea?
-Or maybe you just want to share your love of tacos?
-Feel free to open an issue or create a pull request on [GitHub](https://github.com/lucianoayres/taco).
-Let’s make Taco even tastier!
+Found a bug or have a feature request?
+Open an issue or create a pull request on [GitHub](https://github.com/lucianoayres/taco).
+Let's make Taco even better!

 ### License 📄

 This project is licensed under the [MIT License](LICENSE).
-Eat tacos responsibly.
+Enjoy your tacos responsibly!